wonism/WebFundamentals/src/content/en/tools/lighthouse/v3/scoring.md

 project_path: /web/tools/_project.yaml
 book_path: /web/tools/_book.yaml
-description: A guide on how scoring works in Lighthouse.
+description: A guide on how scoring works in Lighthouse v3.

 {# wf_updated_on: 2018-05-01 #}
 {# wf_published_on: 2017-12-27 #}